The dawning of a dream

-Bird’s Eye: This summer, a long-awaited dream is coming true.
-Our family is heading out of town on a yearlong RV road trip in celebration of Nick’s retirement from the Navy.
-Today I’m sharing details about the origins of the trip, details about the Road School blog, and answers to FAQs about our timeline and destinations.
+This summer, a long-awaited dream is coming true for our family.
+At the end of June, we are heading out of town on a yearlong RV road trip in celebration of Nick’s retirement from the Navy.

-Backstory: These days, traveling the country in an RV sounds like an Instagram trend born in the covid shut-down.
-For our family, this idea goes back to 2008/2009.
+Traveling the country in an RV may sound like a social media trend born in the covid shut-down days.
+But for our family, this idea goes way back to 2008/2009.

-We were newly married, stationed in Coronado, CA. Nick was new to his platoon, cycling through seemingly endless deployments to the Global Wars on Terror in Iraq, Afghanistan and the Philippines.
+At the time, we were newly married, kid-less, and stationed in Coronado, CA. Nick was new to his platoon, cycling through seemingly endless deployments to the Global Wars on Terror in Iraq, Afghanistan and the Philippines.
 We quickly figured out that as a new officer, he was no good to his line of work without training and deployment experience.
 So, naturally, the Navy sent him on a constant rotation to train and deploy, train and deploy.
+All of it seemed to happen away from home.

 I don’t remember which of those first four deployments he returned from when he said it, but I distinctly remember what he said: “When I retire from the Navy, I want to take a year and travel the country in an RV.”

 Part of the reason I remember him saying this is because he hadn’t previously declared he intended to stay active duty the full 20 years.
 So this was… news.
 Though, not that surprising of news.
-He had worked so hard to get to this point (since middle school), and I truly couldn’t envision him doing anything else.
+Nick had been working toward this goal since middle school, and I truly couldn’t envision him doing anything else.

-This little idea of Nick’s also stood out to me because, at the time, I was obsessed with international travel.
+Nick’s RV idea also stood out to me because, at the time, I was obsessed with international travel.
 I’d studied abroad for a semester in Spain, visited my sister in London, and spent two weeks in Costa Rica during grad school.
 I had taken a few trips in my grandparents’ motor home growing up, but otherwise, spent zero time in an RV.
 Traveling across America… in an RV… sounded… boring.

 In that moment, I didn’t say anything to indicate my disinterest because of a few reasons.
 First, as the introvert, Nick was known to speak aloud ideas he’d been mulling over for some time, so I knew he wasn’t just brainstorming.
 Like a mission plan, his words carried weight.